ShiyuFan0820/CSLearningNote/AdvancedDataStructure/Advanced_1_stack_and_queue.md

 When add a new element in the heap, it is added at the bottom level next to the leftmost node, maintaining the complete binary tree property, then comparing it with its parent node and swapping if necessary to satisfy the min heap or max heap property.

 When delete an element in the heap (usually the root node), the last element of the tree is moved to the root position, then comparing it with its children nodes and swapping if necessary to satisfy the heap property.
-Swapping elements after insertion and deletion in a heap typically only involves traversing the height of the heap, and the height of the heap is proportional to the logarithm of the number of elements in the heap, so the time complexity is O(log<sup>n</sup>).
+Swapping elements after insertion and deletion in a heap typically only involves traversing the height of the heap, and the height of the heap is proportional to the logarithm of the number of elements in the heap, so the time complexity is O(logn).